becketalservices/cnx_cp_filebrowser/README.md

 ```

-The default login is admin:topsecret
+The default login is admin:<password set in 2.1 - or topsecret>
 This might be different in case you used a custom users.xml.unix file.
 I recommend to change all password for all default users.